learning-org-2565/Github-Action-CI-CD-Project/README.md

 ## [Functions in the github actions]:
 - ### Question 1.
 What exactly the functions is in github actions?

-**1**.
-Functions are predefined commands those we use to perform specific tasks and retrun the values
+1. Functions are predefined commands those we use to perform specific tasks and retrun the values

-**2**.
-These functions we can use for string modifications, automate decisions based on conditions ,check status , workflow variables of a job etc.
+2. These functions we can use for string modifications, automate decisions based on conditions ,check status , workflow variables of a job etc.

 3. Functions are written in the ${{...}} format or syntax

-2. Why does they so imp? do we have any usecases to understad.
+- ### 2.
+Why does they so imp? do we have any usecases to understad.

-3. I see few keywords those act like a functions like cancelled , containes
+- ### 3.
+I see few keywords those act like a functions like cancelled , containes

-What exactly the functions is in github actions?

-Why Are Functions Important?
-1. For decision making based on conditions check.error handling using few commands like cancelled() , failure()